kplam624/Mask-Finder/README.md

 -----------------------------
 ## Heroku

-The app was deployed to Heroku.
-To look at the app use the this link:  (https://mask-finder.herokuapp.com/) ???
+A hope for the app is to be deployed to Heroku. <!-- To look at the app use the this link:  (https://mask-finder.herokuapp.com/) ???  -->

+While this is being done you can try the app for yourself.

 ---------------------------
 ## Future Versions

 As we look to continuously improve, our future versions may seek to:

 1. Further explore whethere a mask if worn, is work effectively or not.
+2. Further training the current model to differentiate beards from masks.
+3. Have the model categorize the faces through a live feed.
-2. Continuously take in feedback and update our website based on suggestions from our users.
+4. Continuously take in feedback and update our website based on suggestions from our users.
-3. Other noted facial recognition systems misidentify people of color more often than white people, according to a U.S. government study released on Thursday that is likely to increase skepticism of technology widely used by law enforcement agencies. see link for more information
+5. Other noted facial recognition systems misidentify people of color more often than white people, according to a U.S. government study released on Thursday that is likely to increase skepticism of technology widely used by law enforcement agencies. see link for more information
    The study also found that African-American females are more likely to be misidentified in “one-to-many” matching, which can be used for identification of a